xuankimtran/docs-1/pages/katalon-studio/docs/cucumber-kw-run-feature-file-tag.md

     * Parameter Type: `String`.
     * Mandatory: required.
   * Name: tags
-    * Description: the tags of the scenarios that you want to execute.
+    * Description: the tags of the features or scenarios that you want to execute.
     * Parameter Type: `String`, `String[]`, or `String...` (Varargs).
     * Mandatory: required.
   * Name: flowControl (only valid when tags are of `String[]` type)